sanketpadhyal/FacultyOne/README.md

 FacultyOne is under active development.

-Feedback, feature ideas, and suggestions are welcome!
+Feedback, ideas, and contributions are welcome.

 ---